Firefighters Protect Home While Battling Barn Fire

 Images by Crary Hose Company © Jan.
 7, 2026.
 (Click on images to enlarge).

-Crary Hose Fire Chief William Goltz arrived on-scene around 11:07 PM and reported the the barn and two campers were fully involved and that there multiple exposures that had been evacuated.
+When Crary Hose Fire Chief William Goltz arrived on-scene around 11:07 PM he reported the the barn had collapsed and that two campers were fully involved.
+There was also other vehicles on fire and multiple exposures that had been evacuated.
+Flames had spread to one house and the fire was moving towards another home.
 Additional tankers were immediately requested from Chatham, Knoxville, and Middlebury Center, as well as a full response from Ulysses Fire Department.
 Although a tanker from Wellsboro was requested it was recalled a short time later, as they were not needed at the scene.

-As additional fire units were arriving on scene information was reported that there was a radio active truck involved.
-Within minutes it was noted that the truck was not involved and it was out of harms way for everyone on scene fighting the fire.
+As additional fire units were arriving on scene information was reported that there was a truck carrying radio active material was reported on fire.
+Within minutes it was noted that the truck was not involved and it was now out of harms way for everyone on scene fighting the fire.
+There was no radio active leak due to the fire as confirmed with specialized equipment on hand by fire command.

 Images by Crary Hose Company © Jan.
 7, 2026.
 (Click on images to enlarge).

-The fire was reported contained around 11:30 PM and listed under control by 11:36 PM.
-By that time, Westfield Command requested that those fire units still responding to come in at a reduced speed.
+The fire was reported contained within a half hour around 11:30 PM and it was listed under control by 11:36 PM.
+Also at that time, Westfield Command requested that those fire units still responding to come in at a reduced speed.

 Middlebury, Genesee and Wellsville, NY fire departments were dispatched to stand-by assignments at Harrison Valley Fire Department, Crary Hose Fired Company and, Genesee Fire Department.

-One female victim at the fire was having difficulty breathing and she was transported to UPMC Wellsboro Hospital by the ambulance team out of Sabinsville.
+One female victim at the fire was having difficulty breathing and she was transported to UPMC Wellsboro Hospital for smoke inhalation by the ambulance team out of Sabinsville.
 According to Chief Goltz, that female had been released after being treated at the hospital.

 By 11:50 PM overhaul was in progress by firefighters.